mort3za/perscal/README.md

-# PersCal - Persian-Gregorian Calendar Converter
+# PersCal - Persian-Gregorian Date Converter for CLI

 This is a command-line interface (CLI) tool for converting between Gregorian and Persian calendars.
 The tool is built with Node.js and utilizes the `jalaali-js` package for the calendar conversion.